 Instead, think about clearly including your name, your position in the company, and your contact information.
 You only need 3 or 4: two telephone and two online contact details.
 For example: office phone, cell phone, Twitter, and Facebook.

-If you've done the things I mentioned above right, you'll be traceable everywhere, so you won't have to report every single one of your online appearances.
+If you've done the things I mentioned above well, you'll be traceable everywhere, so you won't have to report every single one of your online appearances.
 Leave the fax machine alone-it will be on your website if anything.

 ONLINE BRAND = ONLINE BUSINESS